jelugbadebo/johnson-code-practice-app/README.md

-# Express-Library-Tutorial
+# Johnson-Code-Practice-App

-Library website written in Express (Node) that I built as the culmination of the MDN web development docs learning curriculum
+This is a "Local Library" web app written in Express (Node.js) that I built as practice to complete the MDN web development docs learning curriculum